swiftlang/swift-package-manager/Documentation/ModuleAliasing.md

 The value for the `moduleAliases` parameter is a dictionary where the key is the original module name in conflict and the value is a user-defined new unique name, in this case `GameUtils`.
 This will rename the `Utils` module in package `swift-game` as `GameUtils`; the name of the binary will be `GameUtils.swiftmodule`.
 No source or manifest changes are required by the `swift-game` package.

 To use the aliased module, `App` needs to reference the the new name, i.e. `import GameUtils`.
 Its existing `import Utils` statement will continue to reference the `Utils` module from package `swift-draw`, as expected.

-Note that the names being disambiguated here are the conflicting module names, not the product names, thus the product names of each package are still required to be unique.
-If the vended product name of `swift-game` is `Utils` instead of `UtilsProduct` in the example above, it will throw a `multiple products named "Utils"' error as it does today.

 ### Example 2